autowarefoundation/autoware/common/autoware_auto_geometry/design/polygon_intersection_2d-design.md

 - Compute and find the vertices from each polygon that is contained in the other polygon (Vertices A, C, D)
-- Compute and find the intersection points between each polygon (Verties B, E)
+- Compute and find the intersection points between each polygon (Vertices B, E)
 - Compute the convex hull shaped by these vertices by ordering them CCW.

 ### Inputs / Outputs / API